Eyes

 • Can be used to clear the currently displayed eye tracking visualization.

-• Be aware that this will influence the eye tracking results slightly, as user will most likely sometimes focus on the eye tracking visualization itself.
+• Be aware that this will influence the eye tracking results slightly, as user will often focus on the eye tracking visualization itself instead of the VR scene.

 • Heatmap Resolution